catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

   0 LVM physical volume whole disks
   1 LVM physical volume

-From the previous section we know that ``/dev/vg_data/test`` is our LVM volume.
+From the previous section we know that ``/dev/vg_data/test`` is our LVM.
-Once we have our LVM, we then have to create a mount point and update our fstab file with the information on our LVM and our newly created folder.
+Once we have our volume, we then have to create a mount point and update our fstab file with the information on our LVM and our newly created folder.
 We update the fstab file so that whenever the server starts up, it mounts our LVM automatically on our folder.